 Remote access scams explained

 A remote access scam is when a cyber criminal convinces you to download an app or software which allows them to access your device remotely.
-Remote access scans pose a serious threat to businesses.
+Remote access scams pose a serious threat to businesses.
 In 2022 there was an 843% increase in reported remote access scams from the previous year.
 According to the Australian Competition and Consumer Commission (ACCC), the median reported loss for a business as a result of these scams in 2022 was $25,000.

 Cyber criminals can gain access of your devices in a range of ways including: